 Freedom Pass holders who lose or damage their cards will be charged £10 for replacements.
 Pass holders can pay by debit or credit cards over the telephone on 0845 275 7054.

 Alternatively, if you are paying by cheque or postal order, please make your payment of £10 made payable to London Councils.

 Cheques or postal orders, made payable to London Councils, should be sent to:

 Laurencekirk Business Park

-In the exception that you are unable to pay the £10 fee by debit / credit card or by cheque / postal order, London Councils will accept cash payment in person.
+If you are unable to pay the £10 fee by debit / credit card or by cheque / postal order, London Councils will accept cash payment in person.

 Cash payment can be made at London Councils Offices Monday-Friday between 10am-4pm.

 59½ Southwark Street

 Once payment has been received and confirmed you should expect to receive your replacement Freedom Pass in the post in three to five working days.